SANTHOSH0597/devopsProject/README.md

 # HOW TO RUN

-## Build the image
+## Build the Docker image
-docker build -t live-server-app .
+docker build -t cew-live-server .

-## Run the container
+## Run the container and map port 8080
-docker run -p 8080:8080 live-server-app
+docker run -p 8080:8080 cew-live-server